 If you want to hike during your trip to Onota Lake, head to Pittsfield State Forest.
 It’s an 11,000-acre forest that includes 30 miles of trails.

-There are daily parking fees for both Massachusetts residents ($5 at the time of this writing) and non-Massachusetts visitors ($20 as of this writing), so have cash handy if you’re going to spend some time hiking in this gorgeous area.
+There are daily parking fees for both Massachusetts residents and non-Massachusetts visitors, so have cash handy if you’re going to spend some time hiking in this gorgeous area.

 Location: Natick, Wayland, and Framingham